revaturelabs/interviewquestions/Python/Python-Classes and Objects/Scope.md

 > Option c)
 <details><summary> <b>Explanation</b> </summary>

-> As self is not defined outside the class, we get the NameError.
+> As self is not defined outside the class, we get the `NameError`.
   </details>
 </details>